gaborgulyas/kmap/README.md

 data = [1, 0, 0, 1, 2, 3, ...]
 ```

-This list of attributes can be provided to `kmaps`, which will calculate anonymity sets and make the plot based on that.
+This list of attributes can be provided to `kmap`, which will calculate anonymity sets and make the plot based on that.

 This will result in something like this: